flashinfer-ai/flashinfer/docs/tutorials/kv_layout.rst

 ``mask_data`` has shape ``(qk_indptr[-1],)``, we can use ``mask_data[qk_indptr[i]:qk_indptr[i+1]]`` to slice the flattened mask of request ``i``.

+To save memory, we can further packes the boolean flattened boolean mask array into a bit-packed array (1 bit per element, 8 elements are packed together as a `uint8`) with "little" bit-order (see `numpy.packbits <https://numpy.org/doc/stable/reference/generated/numpy.packbits.html>`_ for more details).
+FlashInfer accepts both boolean mask and bit-packed mask.
+If boolean mask is provided, FlashInfer will pack it into bit-packed array internally.

 FlashInfer APIs
 ~~~~~~~~~~~~~~~

 :class:`flashinfer.prefill.BatchPrefillWithPagedKVCacheWrapper` and :class:`flashinfer.prefill.BatchPrefillWithRaggedKVCacheWrapper`
 allow user to specify ``qo_indptr``, ``kv_indptr`` and custom attention mask ``custom_mask`` in ``begin_forward`` functions,
 the mask data will be added to the attention score before softmax (and after softmax scaling) in the attention kernel.

+:meth:`flashinfer.quantization.packbits` and :meth:`flashinfer.quantization.segment_packbits` are the utility functions
+to pack boolean mask into bit-packed array.

 .. _page-layout: